In This Article

-A non-matching 401(k) contribution is also referred to as a “profit-sharing” contribution and is made by employers regardless of whether an employee makes their own contributions to their 401(k).
+Also referred to as a “profit-sharing” contribution, a non-matching 401(k) contribution is when an employer makes a contribution to an employee’s 401(k) regardless if that employee makes any contributions of their own.
 Employers will usually base how much they give in non-matching contributions on specific factors such as the company’s annual profit or revenue growth.

 You might be wondering if an employer match counts toward the 401(k) contribution limit.
 Whether the contributions to your 401(k) come from you or from employer matching, all matching contributions from an employer or deferrals must adhere to an annual contribution limit enforced by the Internal Revenue Service (IRS).
 A deferral is an expense that has been prepaid.
 In other words, it’s a payment made or received for products or services not yet provided.

 The 2022 annual limit for the maximum you can contribute to your 401(k) from your own salary is up to $20,500, or up to $27,000 if you’re 50 or older.
-Keep in mind that these limits may be updated every year, and the announcement of the next year’s limit is usually in October or November.
+These limits are updated regularly, and the announcement of the next year’s limit is usually in October or November.